douglasgreen/news/2025/reports/executive_orders/en.md

 ## President Trump Announces Acting Cabinet and Cabinet-Level Positions (Presidential Actions January 20, 2025)

-On January 20, 2025, President Trump issued an executive order appointing individuals to serve in acting capacities for various cabinet and cabinet-level positions.
-This action is in accordance with the U.S. Constitution and specific laws that allow temporary appointments until permanent appointments are made.
-The order lists individuals assigned to key roles such as Secretary of Defense, Secretary of State, and Attorney General, among others.
+On January 20, 2025, President Trump issued an executive order to appoint individuals to serve in acting capacities for various cabinet and cabinet-level positions.
+This action is in accordance with the U.S. Constitution and federal laws, specifically referencing 5 U.S.C.
+3345, which allows for temporary appointments to fill vacancies.
+The order lists individuals assigned to key roles such as Secretary of Defense, Secretary of State, and Attorney General, among others, until permanent appointments are made.

-These appointments are temporary and are meant to ensure that the functions and duties of these important government positions continue without interruption.
-The individuals named will serve until the positions are officially filled through the standard appointment process, which typically involves nomination by the President and confirmation by the Senate.
+This move is part of President Trump's initial actions upon taking office, aiming to ensure that essential government functions continue smoothly while permanent appointments are processed.
+The list includes a wide range of positions across different departments, reflecting the administration's immediate need to fill leadership roles to maintain government operations.

-This executive order is a common practice during transitions in administration or when there are vacancies in critical government roles.
-It ensures that the government continues to operate smoothly and that there is no gap in leadership or decision-making capabilities in essential departments and agencies.
+Overall, the executive order is a standard procedure for a new administration to temporarily fill critical positions, ensuring that the government remains functional and responsive during the transition period.
+This approach allows the administration to continue its work without interruption while permanent candidates are vetted and confirmed.

 ## President Trump Designates Chairmen and Acting Chairmen (Presidential Actions January 20, 2025)